Journal of Geophysics

 Focus & Scope

-The Journal of Geophysics is a classical, highly indexed, premier scholarly journal for publishing high-quality original research papers of exceptional and potentially fundamental importance to most geophysics subfields.
-These include but are not limited to areas in classical (theoretical) geophysics: geodynamics, tectonophysics, seismology, physical and mathematical geodesy, atmosphere physics, and solar and space (including planetary) physics.
-We publish geology papers if of great value to geophysics.
+The Journal of Geophysics (JG) is a classical, highly indexed, premier scholarly journal for publishing high-quality original research papers of exceptional and potentially fundamental importance to our understanding of the solar system.
+JG impacts many subfields of classical physics, including but not limited to solar and space (including planetary) physics, geodynamics, tectonophysics, seismology, physical and mathematical geodesy, and atmosphere physics.
+We also publish geology papers of great value to solar system physics or geophysics.

 Demonstration papers must contain solid, real data-based proofs of the contributions proposed.
 Theoretical papers may include derivations of fundamental equations or new laws (including disproofs of currently accepted ones), discoveries of procedures or principles, and development of new methods.
 We do not publish theories developed without or ahead of real-data analysis, as well as theories based in any part on either synthetic or experimental data.
 The maximum number of co-authors of strongly theoretical papers is three.
 Before submitting, authors should consult the scope of their article's main Subject Category.